Hispania Baetica: History

 Baetica was rich and strongly Romanized, attracting colonists and merchants from Italy.
 Since the 1st century BC it produced outstanding figures like the aforementioned Columella, the rhetorician Seneca the Elder, his son the stoic philosopher Seneca the Younger, and Lucan, author of the epic poem Pharsalia on Caesar's civil war against Pompey the Great.
 The last three were members of the Annaea family, a prominent Roman gens settled in Córdoba.
 Facts that the Emperor Vespasian was rewarding when he granted the Ius latii that extended the rights pertaining to Roman citizenship (latinitas) to the inhabitants of Hispania, an honor that secured the loyalty of the Baetian elite and its middle class.

 Baetica also gave Rome two emperors.
 Trajan, the first emperor since Claudius to be of provincial birth, though of Italic stock, was born in Itálica (Baetica), a colony established in 206 BC by Scipio Africanus for Roman veterans of the Second Punic War.
 Trajan's kinsman and successor Hadrian also came from Itálica.
 Marcus Aurelius, though born in Rome, had ancestors born in the town of Ucubi (modern day Espejo), a Roman colony not far from Córdoba.

 Baetica enjoyed Pax Romana for most of imperial history, though it faced a permanent threat stemming from Africa from the 2nd century AD.
 On 171 groups of mauri (natives of Mauretania Tingitana, roughly modern day Morocco) crossed the Strait of Gibraltar and looted rural towns for months until they were expelled.
 A century later, in 296–297, Emperor Maximian built a massive palace nearby Córdoba from where to command the campaign against piracy in the Strait and Berber incursions in Mauritania.

-Baetica was Roman until the brief invasion of the Vandals and Alans passed through in the 5th century, followed by the more permanent kingdom of the Visigoths.
+At the beginning of the 5th century, Baetica was hit hard by the Roman Civil War (407-415), which was initiated by the usurper Constantine III.
+The situation deteriorated in 409 with the arrival of peoples such as the Vandals, Suebi and the Alans who invaded Hispania.
+The period after that was marked by a series of wars against the Vandals and Suebi in which Rome tried to maintain its power.
+The Roman army then rely heavily on the deployment of Gothic foederati.
+From 460 the Roman power was on its return.
+Under King Euric the Visigoths became the dominant factor in the region, although a definitive kingdom in Hispania was only founded by his successor Alaric II.

 The province formed part of the Exarchate of Africa and was joined to Mauretania Tingitana after Belisarius' reconquest of Africa.
 The Catholic bishops of Baetica, solidly backed by their local population, were able to convert the Arian Visigoth king Reccared and his nobles.
 As an administrative unit, Baetica ceased to exist after the Islamic invasion in 711.